 The Elimu Scholarship Program

-- The Elimu Scholarship Fund in East Africa has great potential to impact the lives of scholars and young people.
+- The Elimu Scholarship Fund in East Africa aims to transform the lives of young scholars by enhancing access to education.

 - The scholarship fund operates mainly in Kenya.

-- Education nurtures youth talents and prepares them for future tasks in life.
+- Education develops youth talents and readies them for future roles.

-- The program has its process when it comes to funding the qualified candidates.
+- The program has its own process for funding qualified candidates.

 The Application Procedures

-The recipient must have received admission to a public or private secondary school that is recognized as such by the Ministry of Education in Kenya.
+The recipient must have been admitted to a public or private secondary school recognised by the Ministry of Education in Kenya.
 The scholarship, in most cases, will cover 100% of the tuition, dormitory room and board (where applicable), and other associated costs, such as books, uniforms, travel, and a monthly stipend.
+Submit your application online.
+Email a scanned copy of your admission letter to application@elimufund.org.
+Await further communication.

 Profile of the Elimu Fund